TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. tip::

-    The settings allow you to pass orbitary information to a template, even for 3rd party extensions.
+    The settings allow you to pass arbitrary information to a template, even for 3rd party extensions.
     Just make sure you prefix them with a unique vendor to prevent collisions with further updates of the extensions.